ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 The actual preview of the product, with its name, price and an image.
 Instances of the `<ProductPreview>` component populate both the [`<ProductList>`](#product-list) and the [editor widgets](#editing-plugin) in the content.

-Clicking a preview in the sidebar executes the [`'insertProduct'`](#command) editor command and inserts the same preview in the editor content.
+Clicking a preview in the sidebar executes the [`'insertProduct'`](#command) editor command and inserts the same preview into the editor content.

 ```jsx
 // react/productpreview.js